 View the Activity Stream

 You can view the activity stream and message activity of invoked integrations.
+The activity stream provides status about the payload as it moves through the integration during runtime, including any failures.

 During periods of high loads, expect a delay in the display of instance activity data.
 This is because the data in the log file may not be available.
 The logging action in orchestrated integrations may take some time to write the data into the log file.
 The amount of time it takes to write the data to the log file is based on the size of the load.